KelvinSim24/Enterprise-RAG-Assistant/README.md

-# 🏢 Nexus | Enterprise-Grade Local RAG Agent Assistant
+# 🏢 Nexus | Enterprise-Grade Local RAG AI Agent

 A robust, private, and fault-tolerant Retrieval-Augmented Generation (RAG) AI Agent designed for secure document intelligence.
 This project moves beyond standard demos by implementing an agentic workflow with asynchronous orchestration, deterministic data versioning, and a completely local inference stack.